Contractor License Requirements in Virginia

 What exams are required for a Virginia contractor license?

-Virginia requires contractors to pass a licensing examination that typically covers building codes, safety regulations, and business law.
+Virginia requires contractors to pass a licensing examination administered through the Virginia Department of Professional and Occupational Regulation (DPOR).
+The exam typically covers building codes, safety regulations, and business law.
 Some specialty classifications require additional trade-specific exams.
-Study materials and exam preparation resources are generally available through the Virginia Department of Professional and Occupational Regulation (DPOR) or approved third-party providers.
+Contact the board at (804) 367-8511 for exam scheduling and study materials.

 Is a surety bond required for contractors in Virginia?

 Yes.
-Virginia requires contractors to obtain a surety bond as part of the licensing process.
+Virginia requires contractors to obtain a surety bond as part of the licensing process through the Virginia Department of Professional and Occupational Regulation (DPOR).
 Bond amounts vary depending on the license classification and project value limits.
 The surety bond protects consumers in case a contractor fails to fulfill their contractual obligations.

 What are the penalties for unlicensed contracting in Virginia?